claritychallenge/claritychallenge.github.io/docs/cec2/cec2_intro.md

 ## Overview of challenge

 We want you to improve speech in the presence of background noise - see figure 1.
 On the left there is a person with a quantified hearing loss.
 They are listening to speech from the target talker on the right.
 They are both in a living room.
 There is interfering noise from a number of sources (TV and washing machine in this case).
 The speech and noise is sensed by microphones on the hearing aids of the listener.
-Your task is to take these microphone feeds and the listener’s hearing characteristics, to produce signals where the speech is more intelligibile.
+Your task is to take these microphone feeds and the listener’s hearing characteristics, to produce signals where the speech is more intelligible.
 We will evaluate the success of your processing using an objective speech intelligibility metric.
 Some entrants will also be evaluated by a panel of listeners with a hearing impairment.

 <img src={useBaseUrl('/img/CEC2/scenario.png')} />